RedwanHaitami/odin-recipes/README.md

 Check it out on GitHub Pages: [Here](https://redwanhaitami.github.io/odin-recipes/)

-## Description
+## About this project

-- The project built with semantic HTML5 markup and CSS custom propeties.
+- This project built with semantic HTML5 markup and CSS3 custom propeties.
-- It consists of a main index page about the Moroccan Tagine as a main menu linked with three recipes pages.
+- It consists of a main index page about the Moroccan Tagine as a main menu with links of three recipes pages.
+- Each recipe page has:

+  - An image of the dish under `h1` heading.
+  - Two paragraphs describing the recipe.
+  - "Ingredients" heading, followed by an **Unordered list** of the indegredients for the recipe.
+  - Under the ingredients, there is "steps" heading followed by an **Ordered list** of steps for making the dish.

-- Responsive for both desktop and mobile.
+- Finally, I tried to make this project **responsive** for both desktop and mobile devices.

 ## What was learned